Ithilien/documentation/README.md

  1. Now let's look at some inputs.
 The Grove kit has a few different ones - the button and touch sensor are digital inputs, which can only be on or off.
 We're going to look at the rotary angle, temperature and light sensors.
 These turn what they measure into a voltage that varies between 0 and 5 volts.
 The analogue input sockets (and associated analogRead code) let you read these values on your Edison.
 Find the rotary angle sensor and a ribbon cable.
  1. Connect it up to the A0 socket
- 1. Open the Sensor example in the Arduino IDE (File -> Sketchbook -> IntroExamples -> 02.
+ 1. Open the Sensor example in the Arduino IDE (File -> Sketchbook -> EdisonIntroExamples -> 02.
 Sensor -> Sensor).
  1. As you'll see in the `loop` function, this uses `analogRead` to read in the value of the sensor and then prints it out to the serial port.
 The values will range from 0 to 1023, with 0 corresponding to 0V and 1023 to 5V.
 Upload the sketch to your Edison.
  1. Now open the serial monitor in the Arduino IDE - the little magnifying glass icon in the top right corner.
 This will open a new window and start printing out a stream of numbers as the Edison takes readings and reports them.
  1. Twisting the control on the rotary angle sensor (or potentiometer, as they're known in electronics circles) and you'll see the value changing.